Managing a home

 If you're buying the freehold with other leaseholders, getting everyone on the same page can be tricky.
 People might have different opinions on costs, management, or responsibilities, which can slow things down.
 If not enough leaseholders join, you might not meet the eligibility criteria to proceed.
 Keeping everyone informed and involved is crucial, and communication breakdowns can cause problems.
 Getting a professional involved to help organise meetings and discussions can make things easier and help overcome these challenges.

-The cost of buying a freehold
+The cost of buying the freehold

 What are your responsibilities after purchasing the freehold?